-We’ve all done it – found ourselves running late for work or an appointment and left with no time to eat a proper meal.
+We’ve all done it – found ourselves running late for work or an appointment and left with no time for eating at the dining table.
 We pull the car over at a drive-through, or we dodge into a fast food restaurant to pick up a quick meal on-the-go.
 While these foods might fill our bellies, they do little for our health.
 Food on the go tends to be unhealthy, and when we are rushed we often eat a lot more than we want or need.
 Do this too often, and you’ll end up with poor health and extra weight around your midsection.

 1. Eating together releases positive emotions